 LAMPS PLUS Blog Policies

 Avoid using high wattage light bulbs in your chandelier.
 Higher wattage bulbs will increase the heat over the table and can cause unwanted glare.
-Add a wall dimmer to a fixture or chandelier for greater lighting control.
+Add a wall dimmer to your fixture or chandelier for greater lighting control.

-To get more inspiration, visit our Shop By Room pages where you can browse 1000s of designer rooms.
+To get more inspiration, visit our Shop By Room pages where you can browse 1000's of designer rooms.